The translation of this document is outdated.

 2) the administrative structure of the local government;

-4) the organisational and technical servicing of the city or
+4) the organisational and technical servicing of the council

 5) the procedures for the preparation of draft local